Cathy is a writer/broadcaster based in Jersey, Channel Islands (Great Britain). Author (so far) of four books & a radio presenter/producer!

-It might be months away but if the thought of how much it's going to cost is already making you anxious, there are ways in which you can keep down the cost.
+Christmas!
+It might be months away, but if the thought of how much it's going to cost is already making you anxious, there are ways that you can keep down the cost.

 I’m no Grinch.
 I’m certainly not suggesting scrapping Christmas or making it so meagre that the family will hardly recognise that the season has come and gone.
 But I'd suggest there are a few things we can do to help ease the pain of what can be a tremendously expensive and stressful time of year so that the festive period really is one of peace and love, and not pain and anguish.

 So here are a few tips for a (slightly) cheaper Christmas, some of which you may already employ and others which are simply ideas for ensuring a more thrifty festive season.
-And there are a few which on the surface might appear a little silly and even obsessive, but I hope might raise a smile as you consider your credit card bill!
+There are a few which, on the surface, might appear a little silly and even obsessive, but I hope they might raise a smile as you consider your credit card bill!